 Dastar’s Next Stand, 19 JOURNAL OF INTELLECTUAL PROPERTY LAW _ (forthcoming 2012) (invited contribution to The Future of Intellectual Property Law symposium)

 (Dys)functionality, 48 HOUSTON LAW REVIEW (forthcoming 2012) (invited contribution to University of Houston Law Center Institute for Intellectual Property & Information Law Santa Fe Conference, Trademark: Today and Tomorrow)

-Trademark Law's Faux Federalism, in INTELLECTUAL PROPERTY AND THE COMMON LAW (Cambridge University Press, forthcoming 2012) (invited contribution to University of Pennsylvania Law School symposium on Intellectual Property and the Common Law)
+Trademark Law's Faux Federalism, in INTELLECTUAL PROPERTY AND THE COMMON LAW (Cambridge University Press, 2013) (invited contribution to University of Pennsylvania Law School symposium on Intellectual Property and the Common Law)